sparktseung/MixedLRMoE.jl/docs/src/index.md

 # MixedLRMoE Package

-**MixedLRMoE** is an extention to the **LRMoE** package in order to incorporate random effects, which are useful for modelling multilevel data in insurance and more general statistical applications.
+**MixedLRMoE** is an extention to the **LRMoE** package in order to incorporate random effects, which are especially useful for modelling multilevel data usually observed in insurance and many other general statistical applications.

 The theoretical development of Mixed LRMoE (or Mixed Mixture of Experts, MMoE in short) is given in [Fung and Tseung (2022+)](https://arxiv.org/abs/2209.15207), where it is shown to possess the desirable property of _denseness_.
 In other words, the Mixed LRMoE model has a potential